museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now the swinging bridge
+Lady butterfly
-perfumes her wings by floating
+even the crickets' singing
-Lilies on the rocks
+Enjoying the house